 Many industry standards and end-user specifications require that the pump performance head curve continuously rise from the rated condition point (or BEP) as the flow is simultaneously reduced to zero.
 These are referred to as "stable curves."
 It is common to state the minimum acceptable increase, which is usually 8 percent for a single pump and 10 percent for pumps in parallel operation.
 To put it another way, the curve has a negative slope as it moves to the right from the zero flow shutoff point to the rated condition point, which should be in the best operating range for the pump.

-In many cases, a continuously rising curve is a good decision, but it is not always required.
+In many cases, a continuously rising Pump Curve is a good decision, but it is not always required.

 The head capacity curves of many vertical turbine pumps, with specific speeds typically near 8,000, have small hairpins or dips at points away from the BEP.
 This characteristic shape is also known as discontinuous head.